-The number and location of care plans will be decided by the principal or director of the education or care service based on a risk assessment, with consideration of timeliness of access in an emergency.
+The number and location of care plans will be decided by the principal or director of the education or care service based on a risk assessment, with consideration of timeliness of access in an emergency situation.

-A document control for care plans and support agreements (DOC 151KB) form may be used to identify the number and location of all copies of the care plans.
-When a care plan (including an ASCIA action plan) is reviewed and updated, all forms in all locations must be replaced.
+A document control for care plans and support agreements form may be used to identify the number and location of all copies of the care plans.
+When a care plan is reviewed and updated, all forms in all locations must be replaced.